Margin of appreciation: Scope and application

 The margin of appreciation doctrine has gained sufficient prominence under an emerging principle of subsidiarity to merit its impending incorporation into the Preamble of the European Convention.
 That formal acknowledgment indicates awareness on the part of the Council of Europe that the evolution of the Convention must include jurisprudence that justifies the application of the doctrine in so many different issues.
 The margin of appreciation doctrine may also expand further throughout international law because its underlying concept of a derogation being "necessary in a democratic society", as is provided for in the European Convention, also resonates with other international human rights regimes.
 Although many regimes remain formally ambivalent or even negative towards margins of appreciation, the growing influence of Convention law on international norms, in turn, makes the doctrine more attractive to the global community.

+Review

+The margin of appreciation doctrine has been analysed by the Inter-American Court of Human Rights (I/A Court H.R.).
+Former I/A Court H.R. judge Antônio Cançado Trindade describes it as follows:The doctrine of the so-called 'margin of appreciation' flourished ... in the application of the European Convention [on] Human Rights, as a deference to the supposed 'wisdom' of the organs of the State [regarding] the best way to give effect to the decisions of the conventional protection bodies in the field of domestic law.
+This doctrine presupposes the existence of truly democratic states, with an undoubtedly autonomous judiciary ...
+This doctrine could only have developed in a European system of protection that was believed to be exemplary, typical of a Western Europe (before 1989) relatively homogeneous in terms of its perceptions of a common historical experience ...
+It can no longer be assumed, with the same apparent security of the past, that all the States that make up its regional protection system are true States of Law.
+Thus, the doctrine of 'margin of appreciation' requires serious reconsideration.
+Fortunately, this doctrine has not found an explicit parallel development in the jurisprudence under the American Convention on Human Rights.